marioalpizarv/portfolio/ReadMe.txt

 ========================================================================================================
 Short description:

+Neural Networks for classification are implemented with PyTorch and TensorFlow (Iris_NN_PyTorch, Iris_NN_TensorFlow).
+Each of these includes the outline of the input, output and hidden layers, specified activation functions for each layer, as well as accuracy and loss function evlauation, and a confusion matrix to verify the accuracy of the classification results.

-Classification methods used: Support Vector Classifier (HeartDisease_SVC, Iris_SVC), Boosted Decision Tree (HeartDisease_BDT) and Fully Connected Neural Networks (Iris_NN_PyTorch, Iris_NN_TensorFlow).
+Classification methods include: Support Vector Classifier (HeartDisease_SVC, Iris_SVC), and Boosted Decision Tree (HeartDisease_BDT).
 The metrics used for evaluation include: confusion matric, accuracy, specificity, precision, mathew's correlation coefficient, F1 score, ROC and PR curves with area under the curve (AUC).
 Additional plots shown include: pair plots, box plots, violin plots, swarm plots and correlation heat maps.

-The Neural Networks are implemented with PyTorch and TensorFlow, each including hidden layers, specified activation functions for each and for the output layer, as well as accuracy and loss function evlauation, and a confusion matrix to verify.

 Linear regression is implemented with sklearn (CountriesGDPPerCapita_LinearRegression), including the study of some correlation between features.
 The R-squared score is used for evaluation, and the